mullvad/coding-guidelines/rust.md

 There is an [unofficial book about Rust macro design] that can provide good design patterns for macros.

+## Imports and modules

+* Avoid wildcard imports.
+They generally make it harder to trace where a type comes from.
+  The exceptions are:
+  * Third party crate preludes - But prefer importing each item unless there are too many.
+  * Importing all variants of an enum in a small scope in order to match over all the variants without prefixing every branch with the enum name.
+But prefer prefixing with enum name unless doing so is very inconvenient.
+  * Importing `super::*` in a local test module.

+* Avoid importing standalone functions and macros directly into the namespace in most cases.
+  The module prefix can often both add valuable context and clearly show it's a function defined elsewhere.
+So prefer `log::error!(...)` over `use log::error; error!(...)`.

 ### Other/custom design guidelines

 * Crate names should be kebab-case